HarveyPeachey/postmessage-av-concept/README.md

 # postmessage-av-concept

-Run `npm install connect serve-static -g` to run the individual servers for simorgh article and embedded video.
+Run `npm install connect serve-static -g` to install dependencies to run the nodeJS servers.

+Then cd into the individual folders with each `server.js` file and run them.

+Use localhost:8081 to access the root page.